Frequently Asked Questions

+Please note that the GRE is NOT required for fall/spring 2021 admissions.
 The general GRE is required.
 The GRE subject test is optional.
 Individual exceptions to this requirement may be considered for students with previous graduate degrees from US colleges/universities.
 The Department of Chemistry currently does not have a minimum score, but considering the competitive nature of our program, it’s advisable to prepare for this exam and obtain the best score possible.
 For international students, the combined score (verbal and quantitative reasoning sections) should be 300 or higher to be competitive for admission.

 2. What is the minimum GPA?

 For admission to graduate study at VCU, we prefer a minimum undergraduate GPA of 3.0.
 In cases where the undergraduate GPA is below 3.0, additional factors that include performance in the last 60 hours of course work, GRE scores, and letters of reference, may be weighted more heavily in the admissions assessment.
 For students with earned graduate degrees from accredited institutions, the graduate GPA may be the primary basis for consideration.